awsk1994/VultantGlasses_Alpha/README.md

  - move BLEMenu to be part of Settings (or better hide/show)
  - BLE permission stuff.
  - Figure out how to get settings from smartglasses.
 Can we get notes info as well?
- - Implement persistence storage for notes, cue-card.
+ - Implement persistence storage for notes, cue-card, settings.
  - More work on settings
  - BLEManager issue.
 Need to share characteristic?
  - Centralize styles

+ - [No solution/fix atm] Notification warning: [Sat Feb 20 2021 16:11:54.296]  WARN   ..  registerHeadlessTask or registerCancellableHeadlessTask called multiple times for same key 'RNAndroidNotificationListenerHeadlessJs' --> close app, then open app again

 ## How to use?